ODZ-UJF-AV-CR/AIRDOS_calibration/README.md

 # AIRDOS
-Custom firmware for AIRDOS dosimeter
+Custom firmware for AIRDOS dosimeter for calibration purposes